Skip to main content Skip to accessibility

 Safeguarding

 If at any point there is a safeguarding concern it must be investigated as per the Safeguarding Partnership Board Managing Allegations Framework.
-A safeguarding alert must be raised without delay.
-Where there is a complaint involving a vulnerable adult or child, the appropriate Safeguarding Manager should be informed and the most appropriate route of investigation agreed, this may not be under the Customer Feedback Policy.
+A safeguarding alert will be raised without delay.

-Managing the parties to a complaint
+Managing the parties to a complaints

 Complaints being made on behalf of somebody else